DFE/MONK/doc/source/codingstyle.rst

         """

  * Texts in comments are parsable by the `Sphinx`_ documentation generator.
-   This **is** a complicated issue, so do not expect to find a 1 minute solution here!
+   This can be a complicated issue, so if you encounter any problems, do not expect to find a 1 minute solution here!
 Seriously, start reading the Sphinx website, if you need to write more than one or two lines of documentation!
  * Single line comments begin with a hash (``#``) character.
  * Multiline comments, including `docstring`_, adhere to the following rules: